Request A Demo

 1. User can type a partial file name and click on the generated results to add a single file.

-3. Click “Add File(s) from Change Logs” which opens a popup where user can select a source control revision and then it will add all files associated to that change.
+2. Click the shopping cart icon which opens a popup where user can search, select and add multiple files.
+The user also has the option for selecting a source control revision and then it will add all files associated to that change.

 Package status is another useful functionality of which there are 3 options.